clemtarge/clemtarge/README.md

 In this notebook, you will find some functions to *visualize*, *transform* and *replace NaN values* in the data.

-## Non parametric statistical tests (R notebook)
+## Statistical tests (R notebook)
-In this notebook, you will find some statistical tests to test:
+In this notebook, you will find some non parametric statistical tests to test:

 * Adequation to a distribution
     * Kolmogorov test